amalpmathews2003/NewsApp/README.md

 # Kerala Today

 A news app whch is built with Django,HTML,CSS and Js.<br>
-The news are scraped from https://www.manoramaonline.com/
+The news is scraped from https://www.manoramaonline.com/ on 24/10/2021 You can use google translater if you are using Chrome